kenjennings/Amiga-ADPro-Toaster-SANYO-GVR-S950/README.md

 Amiga Arexx scripts integrating Art Department Pro with FrED, the Video Toaster, and the Sanyo GVRS-950 SVHS single-frame video recorder.

+---

+At the time we were running SyntheToonz/Equine Video Studios a decent length, full-motion animation could take hundreds of megabytes to store on disk.
+We just didn't have that much space available, or the money to buy buckets of more disk space.

+I wrote this script to let us render a frame at a time, and write out the video frame to SVHS tape when rendered, so the computer only needed to have the one frame on disk at a time.
+Lightwave was a pretty good, and fast renderer without ray tracing, so a project could be committed to tape overnight.
+(Provided lightwave did not crash which was more common than we liked.)

+This script monitors frames being output by the Lightwave renderer, may direct ADPro to perform some post processing on it (i.e. composite a watermark/credit on the videe frame), then ADPro loads the frame into the Toaster frame buffer, and then the script directs the GVRS-950 VCR over the serial interface to capture one frame on tape.
+Frame counts and timestamps are incremented, and the whole process repeats.
+In the event Lightwave crashed it was not too dificult to figure out where to resume and begin rendering/tape writing again.

+A bug I could never get past is that the documented utility to talk to the VCR would not work directly from the Arexx script.
+Look at the script to see the weird shenanigans I had to pull off to make this function.
+Someday I would like to know what is wrong with this.

+---

 Originally released to Aminet.

 Aminet field | Description